Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Availability of Products and Services

 Although some products and services provided in our branches may be available only in English, you may be able to speak to a representative at a branch or a Relationship Manager in your preferred language.
 Not all preferred languages are available in every branch.
-Please call CitiPhone Banking® to find branches with representatives who speak your preferred language.
+Please call CitiPhone BankingÂ® to find branches with representatives who speak your preferred language.

 ## Customer Service

-You may be able to receive customer service in your preferred language by calling CitiPhone Banking®.
+You may be able to receive customer service in your preferred language by calling CitiPhone BankingÂ®.

 ## Account Errors and Adjustments